• Skip to content

 • Disability

-Typical and healthy sexual behaviour at 10-11 years
+Typical sexual behaviour in early adolescence: 10-11 years

-• having relationships with same-age peers and behaving with sexual affection including kissing and hugging
+• Having relationships with same-age peers that include physical affection like kissing and hugging

-• being more curious and talking with peers about sex, gender, sexuality, pregnancy, puberty and other sexual concepts
+• Talking with peers about sex, gender, sexuality, pregnancy, puberty and other sexual concepts

-• taking and sharing photos of themselves in ‘sexy’ poses while clothed
+• Consensually taking and sharing photos of themselves in ‘sexy’ poses while clothed

 Your child might behave in these ways because it feels good.
 They might also do it because they: